PranavPatil7/Gauss-Recon/README.md

-# GS-SR: Gaussian Splatting for Surface Reconstruction
+# Gauss Recon – Real Time 3D Surface Reconstruction

 This project aimed to solve the task of surface reconstruction for a large scene.

-😜 Just for fun!!!

-We have reorganized the 3DGS pipeline according to [sdfstudio](https://github.com/autonomousvision/sdfstudio) to facilitate the introduction of various surface reconstruction methods.
+I have reorganized the 3DGS pipeline according to [sdfstudio](https://github.com/autonomousvision/sdfstudio) to facilitate the introduction of various surface reconstruction methods.
 Please use the following command to see the currently supported methods.

 ```bash